rodlewis360/Dungeon-Life/README.md

-# Dungeon Life Alpha v0.1.2
+# Dungeon Life Beta v1.0.0
 A dungeon survival game.
-Update:  Alpha 0.1.2 release!
+Update:  Beta 1.0.0 release!
 ## Added:
-Medusa
-Object-Oriented coding for faster speed and less glitching
+Completely object oriented programing
 Bug Fixes (small)
 ## To Come:
-Snape (boss)
-Groyle (boss)
-Four Titans (boss)
-Clara (undisclosed)
-Completely object oriented programing
+New enemies!
+New gear and cheat codes!
 ### To play on Google OS:
 1)Copy and paste maingame.py into python interpeter.
 2)Have Fun!